-Jyoti Rao Phule and Ramaswamy Naicker both were critical of the national movement, as they thought that there were no differences between anti-colonialists and the colonialists.
-Phule thought that the upper-caste people who wanted to fight against the Britishers will want to rule once the Britishers leave.
-Phule was always against the upper caste people as he called them the ‘outsiders.’
+Jyoti Rao Phule and Ramaswamy Naicker both were critical of the national movement, as they thought that there were no differences between anti-colonialists and colonialists.
+Phule thought that the upper-caste people who wanted to fight against the British would want to rule once the British left.
+Phule was always against the upper caste people, as he called them the ‘outsiders.’

 Naicker was a part of the Congress party, and his experiences led him to believe that the party was not free from the taint of casteism.
 So, he was reluctant to take part in the anti-British national movement that was not concerned about creating a caste-less society.

 Their criticism helped strengthen the national struggle.
 Reformists started restructuring their thoughts to get rid of the differences between the upper caste and lower caste.
-The national struggle became the tool to eradicate caste differences, religious and gender inequality.
+The national struggle became the tool to eradicate caste differences, and religious and gender inequality.

 Chapter 8 – Women, Caste and Reform Summary

 Chapter 8 of NCERT Our Pasts-III deals with reforms in favour of women, anti-casteism and other related topics.
 The nature and history of gender inequality in Indian society are discussed in the chapter.
 Students will read about the historical plight of widows in India, illiteracy among girl children and the desperate conditions of the lower caste people.
 The role of social reformists like Raja Ram Mohan Roy, Jyotirao Phule and others are discussed.